 The Group is exposed to interest rate risk on bank loans as bank interest rates change, this is monitored regularly by the Board.
 The Group is also exposed to interest rate risk in respect of surplus funds held on deposit.
 The Board does not currently undertake hedging arrangements, although interest rates and exposure to fluctuations are regularly reviewed by management.

-The Group purchases licences from Microsoft in USD and is therefore exposed to risk from currency fluctuations.
+The Group purchases licences from various software vendors in USD and is therefore exposed to risk from currency fluctuations.
 The Group undertakes a limited number of forward contracts for payments in USD.
 The timing and amounts of payments are known in advance enabling forward contracts to be used to manage foreign exchange risk.
-At 31 December 2015 the Group held $38,000 and €323 in cash balances.
+At 31 December 2016 the Group held $346,000 and €131,000 in cash balances.

 A small number of European customers are invoiced in Euros.
 The risk from currency fluctuation is managed by protection within the customer service terms and conditions enabling the Group to adjust pricing with any significant currency fluctuation.

 The Group acquires Microsoft licensing via the Service Provider Licensing Agreement (SPLA) programme.
 Such licensing models see the Group declare license volumes and versions on a provider declaration basis which is subsequently audited approximately every 5 years.
 Microsoft have the ability to change pricing and usage rights on a regular basis which can directly impact the cost base of a solution.
 The Group annually review the usage rights of each product and rely on an internal database to interrogate Active Directory to report license usage by user.
-Such license declaration costs were equivalent to 11% of revenue for the year ended 31 December 2015.
+Such license declaration costs were equivalent to 16% of revenue for the year ended 31 December 2016.